 Staying cooped up inside is easy to do when working remotely.
 Vitamin D and exposure to natural light is known to boost mental health and even decrease anxiety and seasonal depression slumps.
 Sunlight is also known to increase your mood, attention span, and attitude, which in return, boosts overall productivity.
 Getting sunlight throughout the day is essential for your overall health.
 If you’ve got windows in your workspace area, open the blinds and even crack a window for some fresh air and sunlight!
 Even better, get outside at some point and soak up some sun if the weather permits.

 Do you ever give yourself a moment to take some deep breaths and relax for a minute amidst the chaos?
 Really wake up and “smell the coffee” or even the flowers outside in the Spring/Summer?
 Soak in what you have and appreciate your surroundings?
 How about slowing down a bit instead of continually multitasking?
 Multitasking can drain you even faster than just taking one thing at a time and giving it your full attention.
-Often, we tend to spread ourselves so thin that we’re more prone to making mistakes and feeling rushed.
+Often, we tend to spread ourselves so thin that we’re more prone to and feeling rushed.
 Slow down!
 Be mindful of your patterns, and give your mind a break.
 We tend to get so caught up in our work that we may not realize certain things we’re doing, such as clenching our jaw or fists, raising our shoulders, causing tension in our back and neck, squinting at the computer screen while hyper-focused, etc. These actions cause stress in our workday.
 Take a minute to relax your whole body, reset and realign.
 This may not only help you mentally but intellectually and physically too.
 Building mindful moments into your day helps to reduce stress, anxiety, and promote optimism, positivity, and productivity.

 Stephanie is a big time math nerd, avid snowboarder, and overall winter lover.
 She enjoys the torture of running and traveling to work Ragnar Relay races.
 From shredding the gnar to getting far too invested in murder/crime documentaries, you'll also find her petting all the doggos.
 She was an employee of PDQ.